RonyWang77/furp-2026-ZiqiWang-Truck-Drone-Delivery/docs/04_weekly.md

 **Attended this week's meeting:** Yes

-# Step 1: Feasibility-First Improvement for E-VRPTW Reproduction
+# Feasibility-First Improvement for E-VRPTW Reproduction
 ## 1. Overview

 This week’s work continued from last week’s E-VRPTW reproduction experiments.
 Last week, the basic framework for calling OR-Tools, GA, PyVRP, and POMO was completed, but the results showed low feasibility.
 Many generated routes could cover customers, but violated time window, battery, or charging constraints.